zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Theoretical Foundations of zkSTAR

-As a result using the TC and SC claims detailed in Theorems \ref{thm:TC} and \ref{thm:SC}, we characterize the infeasibility of detection suppression in Theorem \ref{thm:dsks}. \begin{theorem}[Detection Suppression and Knowledge Soundness] Given a utility prover $\mathcal{U}$ a timestep $t > t^{attack}$, detection suppression occurs with only negligible probability under the knowledge-soundness property of the underlying proving system.
-Furthermore, infeasibility of detection suppression is equivalent to violation of either proof verification or of the temporal-statistical consistency relation $\mathcal{R}_t$. \end{theorem} \begin{proof} Proof provided in Appendix \ref{subsec:proof_dsks}. \end{proof} Theorem \ref{thm:dsks} fundamentally demonstrates that a utility undergoing an attack must either fail proof verification or violate TC-SC relations enforced by zkSTAR.
+Theorem \ref{thm:dsks} fundamentally demonstrates that a utility undergoing an attack must either fail proof verification or violate TC-SC relations enforced by zkSTAR.
 In other words, an under-attack utility cannot fabricate or reuse stale system states without detection, since any such attempt would contradict the knowledge-soundness of the Halo2 backend rendering attack suppression cryptographically infeasible.